Sonata for violin and piano (op. 6, 1952)

 m.
 125: piano, r.Hd., treble clef after the 5th quaver.

-In his early Sonata for Violin and Piano op.
-6, now available in print after more than twenty years, Bertold Hummel proves himself to be a thoroughbred musician who has enriched the violinist's repertoire with a demanding piece of great impact.
-Two lively, concise outer movements, characterised by ironic criticism of tradition, frame a deeply felt, rubato slow movement: the heart of the early work, which is characterised by virtuoso pathos.
-Here, the best traditions of modern chamber music come together to form a valid piece that is less orientated towards finding new effects and techniques and more towards playing out all the instrumental valeurs.
+In his early Sonata for Violin and Piano, Op.
+6 – now available in print after more than twenty years – Bertold Hummel proves himself to be a musician through and through, who has enriched the violinist’s repertoire with a challenging piece of great impact.
+Two lively outer movements, characterised by a wry critique of tradition, frame a deeply felt slow movement to be performed with rubato: the centrepiece of this early work, marked by virtuosic pathos.
+Here, the finest traditions of modern chamber music converge to form a compelling work that is focused less on finding novel effects and techniques and more on bringing out the full range of instrumental qualities.

 Klaus Hinrich Stahmer

-Hummel's Sonata in G for violin and piano, which was also performed in Berlin and other cities, impressively confirms once again the extraordinary talent of this pupil of Genzmer.
-It incorporates the inspiration of the modern masters in a highly individual way, somewhat boisterously exuberant in the introductory burlesque, with occasional almost western elegance in the finale.
-In between is a powerfully tense, extended recitative and a classically succinct aria as the middle movement.
-The composer could hardly have found a more valid realisation of his intentions than here through the devoted performance of the two artists (Francine Guignard/Wolfgang Fernow), in which one would have liked to hear the work again immediately.
+Hummel’s Sonata in G for violin and piano, which has also been performed in Berlin and other cities, once again impressively confirms the extraordinary talent of this pupil of Genzmer.
+In it, the influences of the modern masters are already incorporated in a highly idiosyncratic manner, somewhat unruly and exuberant in the introductory burlesque, with occasional flashes of almost Western elegance in the finale.
+In between, the middle movement consists of a powerfully tense, extended recitative and a classically concise aria.
+The composer could scarcely have found his intentions more effectively realised than here, through the devoted performance of the two artists (Francine Guignard and Wolfgang Fernow), which left one wishing to hear the work all over again straight away.

-An early masterpiece is the Sonata for Violin and Piano op.
-6, written during his time as a student in Freiburg.
-The burlesque and dance-like character of the sonata is just as effective as its rhythmic vigour and melos.
-Chamber music sophistication speaks from the notes.
-Dabbing alternates with powerful bow strokes.
-In the"Recitative and Aria" of the middle movement, one can hear Baroque inspirations, but the structure is classical, formally closed, whereby the piano gains independence.
-With this sonata, Hummel presents a concert piece that does not ignore the character of either instrument.
+An early masterpiece is the Sonata for Violin and Piano, Op.
+6, which was composed whilst he was still a student in Freiburg.
+The sonata’s burlesque and dance-like qualities come into their own, as do its rhythmic verve and melodic line.
+The score reveals a chamber-music-like refinement.
+Light, dotted touches alternate with vigorous bow strokes.
+Inthe ‘Recitative and Aria’ of the middle movement, one can hear Baroque influences, yet the structure is classical and formally coherent, with the piano gaining a distinct voice of its own.
+With this sonata, Hummel presents a concert piece that is written in full consideration of the character of both instruments.

-A strong talent was revealed in the Sonata in G by the young Freiburg composer Bertold Hummel with its powerfully gripping outer movements and especially the middle movement, whose repeatedly soaring melodic arch is developed from a harsh opening chord.
+A remarkable talent was evident in the Sonata in G by the young Freiburg composer Bertold Hummel, with its powerful, gripping outer movements and, in particular, the middle movement, whose repeatedly soaring melodic arc develops from a stark opening chord.

-The programme concludes with a new work by Bertold Hummel, already well known as a composer, a sonata for violin and piano full of boldness and impetuosity, in which the brooding middle movement is particularly captivating.
-Here a young composer speaks his own language without compromise, a musician who is obviously struggling with himself and does not make it easy for himself or for us, a composer who is able to put his technical ability at the service of a genuine work idea and whose work will therefore have to be followed with particular attention.
-Emil Maas (violin) and Helmut Barth (piano) were fanatically committed to the work.
+The programme concludes with a new work by Bertold Hummel, already well-known as a composer: a sonata for violin and piano brimming with boldness and impetuosity, in which the brooding middle movement is particularly captivating.
+Here, a young composer speaks his own language uncompromisingly, a musician who is evidently wrestling with his inner demons and makes things no easy task for himself or for us, a composer who is capable of putting his technical skill at the service of a genuine creative vision – and whose work, for that very reason, will have to be followed with particular attention.
+Emil Maas (violin) and Helmut Barth (piano) championed the work with fanatical dedication.

 Bartók seems to have been a bit of a godfather, and yet everything sounds completely independent.
 Free structures of recitatives, cadenzas and arbabesques form the antithesis to rhythmically stabilised passages, formally captured in a highly original solution: instead of a sonata movement, Hummel opens this sonata with a burlesque!
 This is followed by a middle movement that alternates several times between recitative and aria, followed by a finale that turns into a waltz in the middle section - what exuberance!
 And yet the work is pervaded by a motivic and thematic commitment that betrays a school of rigour.